lynixliu/SwiftAvroCore/README.md

 # SwiftAvroCore

-The SwiftAvroCore framework implements the core coding functionalities that is required  in Apache Avro™ 1.8.2 Specification.
-It provides user friendly Codable interface introduced from Swift 4 to encode and decode Avro schema, binray data as well as the JSON format data.
+The SwiftAvroCore framework implements the core coding functionalities that are required in Apache Avro™ 1.8.2 Specification.
+It provides user-friendly Codable interface introduced from Swift 4 to encode and decode Avro schema, binray data as well as the JSON format data.

-It is designed with these goals in mind:
+It is designed to achieve the following goals:

-* Provide a small set of core functionalities defined in Avro specification.
+* to provide a small set of core functionalities defined in Avro specification;
-* Make software development easier by introducing Codable interface.
+* to make software development easier by introducing Codable interface;
-* Provide a level of platform independence, and self contained framework to enhance portability.
+* to provide platform independence and a self-contained framework to enhance portability.

-This project, `SwiftAvroCore`, provides an implementation of the coding API for all swift platforms provide Foundation framework.
-The file IO and RPC functions defined in Avro specification will be privided in a seperate project `SwiftAvroRpc` which depmends on the swift-nio framework.
+This project, `SwiftAvroCore`, provides an implementation of the coding API for all Swift platforms which provide Foundation framework.
+The file IO and RPC functions defined in Avro specification will be provided in a seperate project `SwiftAvroRpc` which depends on the swift-nio framework.

 ## Getting Started